Shiang-Tian/C-/README.md

 **You can't use "double" cause it has some precision number after the number, and it's hard to compare**
 ## __Conditional Operators__
+If a is greater than b, then assign the message that is in " ".
+Else, a is less or equal to b
 ```c++
  (a > b) ? "a > b" : "a <= b"
 ```